zack-bitcoin/NewsCoin/README.md

 ### about posts
 * a string of characters which is limited by a maximum length.
 This maximum length is voted on by shareholders.
-* a post can optionally be a comment on another post.
+* a post can optionally be a comment on another post. (comments can have comments recursively)
 * Each post has an amount of value
 * there can only exist a limited number of posts at a time.
 If this limit is surpassed, then the least valuable post disappears.
 * If a post dies, then all of the comments on that post die as well.